Meet the Members

 Anousjka Selders - Welfare Committee Chair & Facebook Co-ordinator

 Having been formally inducted at our Handover Dinner in 2014, she has regularly helped out and participated in events, most frequently with the Lions Den, our putting game .
-She appeared to enjoy the Old Basing Carnival very much as it afforded her the opportunity to drag the Lion around with a rope round his neck – actually alias her husband!
+She appeared to enjoy the Old Basing Carnival very much as it afforded her the opportunity to drag Lennie the Lion (alias her husband!) around with a rope round his neck.

 Her talents include excellent writing skills which she uses to post news of our activities on Facebook and which have not only enhanced our public profile but brought us new supporters for our Charity events.
-But she also deploys her own super-fit cycling prowess in aid of other charities.
-Her last effort was 222 miles in 3 days.
-(Tour de France here she comes!)
+But she also deploys her own super-fit cycling prowess in aid of other charities, such as the Great Kent Ride in 2019 (222 miles in 3 days).

 Bill Lenihan